biscuitboost/yourbanger-fe/AI_DEVELOPER_PROMPT.md

 ## Your Mission

-Build a high-converting marketing website for **YourBanger** (yourbanger.com) using the AstroWind template.
+Build a high-converting marketing website for **YourBanger.com** (yourbanger.com) using the AstroWind template.
 This site will drive user acquisition for the web app at app.yourbanger.com.

 ---

 ## Project Context

-**What is YourBanger?**
+**What is YourBanger.com?**
 An AI-powered platform that creates personalized songs in minutes.
 Users share a story, memory, or inside joke, and get a custom song with AI-generated lyrics and professional music production.

 **Business Model:**